ComputationalBiomechanicsLab/isaac/README.md

 ### 5. Use the client to connect to the VNC server via the tunnel <a name="walkthrough-step-5"></a>

+Once you have a VNC client, you need to boot it up and connect to `isaac` **via the ssh tunnel**, so that you can then remotely control `isaac` via a remote desktop.

+**To connect to your VNC server on `isaac` with the VNC client on your computer**:

 - In your VNC client, connect to `localhost:59000`, which is the local-side of your (opened in the previous step) SSH tunnel to your